NovoshoreEurope/apex-plugin-eth-novocoin/Novocoin.contract/README.md

 - Assign administrator rights only to trusted addresses.
 - Monitor token price regularly and adjust as needed.
 - Be cautious with ownership transfers and large ETH withdrawals.

----

-> **Novocoin** is more than a token—it’s a living contract, designed with intention, governed by clarity, and built to evolve.
-> Like all worthy agreements, it doesn’t just execute—it honors.